 Vietnam’s capital is situated in the middle of North Vietnam and its geography has defined its history and culture.
 The city sprawls on the Red River Delta, with the Red River running along its eastern side.
 This has been a big plus for trade and agriculture, and that’s why Hanoi is a busy city.

 Hanoi’s climate is tropical and subtropical.
 The city has four seasons, each with its own charm.
 This variety makes Hanoi a year-round destination among Vietnam cities.
 Summer is hot and humid, with occasional rain to cool you down.
 Winter can be cold; sometimes, the temperatures may fall below 10°C (50°F).
-Spring and autumn are the best times for locals and visitors to escape the extremes and enjoy the nice weather.
+Spring and autumn are the best times to visit Hanoi for locals and visitors to escape the extremes and enjoy the nice weather.

 Hanoi’s geography and climate create a special urban environment.
 Green parks and calm lakes are scattered around the city, the green islands in the concrete jungle.
 As the city grows and changes, its geographical features and climate patterns are still part of its essence, shaping its landscape and inhabitants’ daily lives.